byMett/School-Closures-Covid-19/README.md

 ## Guide:

-You can reach to Datas ->
+You can reach to Datas -> https://github.com/byMett/School-Closures-Covid-19/tree/main/School-Closures-Data

-You can reach to Reports ->
+You can reach to Reports -> https://github.com/byMett/School-Closures-Covid-19/tree/main/Report

-You can reach to Videos ->
+You can reach to Video ->

-You can reach to Tables ->
+You can reach to Tables PDFs  -> https://github.com/byMett/School-Closures-Covid-19/tree/main/Tables%20PDFs

 <br /> <br />